ionic-team/ionic-docs/versioned_docs/version-v5/api/label.mdx

 ---
-title: "Item Label Color and Properties for Applications | ion-label"
+title: 'Item Label Color and Properties for Applications | ion-label'
-description: "Label is a wrapper element that can be used in combination with other Ionic components.
-Easily design item label colors and other properties with ion-label."
+description: 'Label is a wrapper element that can be used in combination with other Ionic components.
+Easily design item label colors and other properties with ion-label.'
-sidebar_label: "ion-label"
+sidebar_label: 'ion-label'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';